 Written and compiled by Fred Jaicks.

 Science fairs can be fun and a great way to show off what you have learned in school.
 With so many different subjects covered in science class, it can be tough to choose which topic to present on.
-Weather and meteorology are a very broad subjects, with lots of different things to cover and explore.
+Weather and meteorology are very broad subjects, with lots of different things to cover and explore.
 Weather affects us every day, in many different ways.
 So, for your next science fair project, why not explore the wonderful world of weather?
 Using your knowledge of weather phenomenon and how weather is formed, you can teach others through your science experiment and give them a new perspective on the natural world that influences in many of our daily decisions – from what we wear to what activities we do inside or outside (weather permitting!).
+Learn about what happens to the atmosphere when you go from enjoying your fun in the sun to needing to run under a market umbrella.
 Blow away the competition with a gusty project about the wind or heat up the judges with a radiant project about the sun’s effects on the Earth!
 Use one of these weather projects or activities to get you started.

 Before beginning your science project, take a look at this guide to help you get started.
 This PDF has everything from helpful hints to science fair project layouts and ideas.

 A guide for teachers and students grades sixth through eighth, this PDF provides step-by-step directions to planning and designing an environmental science project worthy of a gold metal!

 A great collect of fun and educational science fair projects from all K12 grade levels.
 Find a cool project to impress the judges this year!

 Are you stumped for your next science fair project?
 These questions can get your creative juices going.
 These questions can be used as the basis for a cool weather science project.

 A few project ideas for weather experiments that can be used both at the science fair and in the classroom.

 Weather resources for K12 students interested in learning about the world around them and experiment with how weather works.

 Sorted by category, this website includes tons of fascinating science fair projects to try.